 What makes Root Pouch grow bags different from the rest?

-There are some 60 fabric bag types available in the world.
-Some great and some that will not last even a season!
+There are some 60 fabric grow bag types available in the world.
+Some great and some that are no better than plastic shopping bags!
 Cheap copies made of inferior fabrics have flooded the marketplace and it is often confusing for the gardening consumer to discern which brand (and most are unbranded!) will serve them well.
-There is one overriding quality about Root Pouch grow bag fabric that sets it above from the rest.

-The brand name "Root Pouch" is the number one selling fabric bag in the US and European market and synonomous with quality, durability and superior grows.
+The brand name "Root Pouch" is the number one selling fabric bag in the USand European market and synonymous with quality, durability and superior grows.
 You can read more about the background of the company HERE.

 The Root Pouch company believes that FDA requirements are of course inevitable since it is important that container manufacturers create safe non-toxic containers for the use of growing plants that will be consumed by humans.